Policypulseinstitute/policypulse-website-1/README.md

     This should open a browser window and show the website in action.

-3. Open your code editor with the project folder.
-From this editor you will be able to make changes and after saving them they would automatically show on the website.
+3. Open your code editor (like VS Code) with the project folder.
+From this editor you will be able to make changes and after saving them they will automatically show on the website.